 - "Super Lights"

 They are created by progressively intersecting selections of the same mask.
 Intersection is when Photoshop creates a new selection by finding the pixels that two selections have in common.
 To use it, load a mask as a selection as described in Figure 7 in the Using the "Lights" Mask section.
 Once the ants are marching, Shift-Alt-Ctrl+click on the same mask to do the intersection operation.
-In this way, the "Light Lights" mask comes from intersecting the "Lights" mask with itself.
-The "Bright Lights" mask comes from intersecting the "Light Lights" mask with itself, and so on.
-Each gradually narrows the pixels selected to brighter and brighter areas of the image.
+In this way, the "Light Lights" selection comes from intersecting the "Lights" mask with itself.
+To make a mask of this new selection, the "Light Lights" mask, click the square-with-a-circle-in-it icon at the bottom of the Channels panel, and then name it "Light Lights."
+The next mask, the "Bright Lights" mask, comes from intersecting the "Light Lights" mask with itself, and so on.
+Each mask gradually narrows the pixels selected to brighter and brighter areas of the image.
 Check the "Super Lights" mask in Figure 11.
 Dark values in the mask are essentially black.
 Details can only be seen in the lightest values of the image, so only the very lightest areas will be affected on an adjustment layer with this mask in place.
 Still, the light areas of the image can be seen as a grayscale positive in the mask which tells you that the selection generated from this mask will be perfectly feathered for whatever adjustments are made using it.
 (NOTE: In the latest version of the actions to create the luminosity masks, an "Ultra Lights" mask has been added.
 It's created by intersecting the Super Lights selection with itself.
 The resulting selection selects the only very brightest tones in the image.)

 While the "Lights" mask would seem like a good one to use in adjusting the light areas of the image, "Light Lights" and "Bright Lights" often work better.
 There is a lot of gray in the dark values of the "Lights" mask, so adjustments through this mask significantly bleed into the image's dark values.
 The "Light Lights" and "Bright Lights" frequently do a better job of isolating the adjustment to just the light values since the dark values of the image are darker gray or even black in these masks.